 Sometimes it’s helpful to have extra support along your recovery.
 This is why we have a special team at CODAC well-known for their important role in promoting personal growth, self-motivation and wellness for members of CODAC.
 Our Peer Support Specialists are here to be your partner in recovery.

 A Peer Support Specialist is someone employed in the behavioral health field with first-hand knowledge of recovery from addiction or mental illness.

-There are peer support specialists at each of our treatment centers to provide support and help you meet your needs.
+There are Peer Support Specialists at each of our treatment centers to provide support and help you meet your goals.
 Here are a few ways that your peer support specialist will be able to help you!

 - Provide peer support through your recovery journey

 - Go to primary care appointments with you

 - Show you how to best use your CODAC treatment site

 - Support you in Adult Recovery Team meetings